evanaze/100-days-of-code/log.md

 Should we be calculating returns on a minute by minute basis?

 Should we be using VWAP?
 Might be best for a momentum based strategy.

+### Day 9: Wednesday, January 12, 2021

+**Today's Progress**: Learned about Fractional Differentiation, and did some EDA on my tick bars.

+**Thoughts**
+I should review the general workflow for building a strategy, and whether I should test the naive model before I work on the Meta Model.
+How many times should I try to trade in a day?